-Court Admits Former Power Minister, Mamman to N10Bn Bail
+Court Admits Former Power Minister, Mamman to N10bn Bail

 Alex Enumah in Abuja

-Justice James Omotosho of a Federal High Court in Abuja, on Friday admitted a former Minister of Power, Saleh Mamman, to bail in the sum of N10 billion.
+Justice James Omotosho of a Federal High Court in Abuja, yesterday, admitted a former Minister of Power, Saleh Mamman, to bail in the sum of N10 billion.

-Mamman, who served as a minister under immediate past President Muhammadu Buhari, was on Thursday arraigned before the court, on a 12 count charge bordering on money laundering to the tune of N33.8 billion naira.
+Mamman, who served as a minister under immediate past President Muhammadu Buhari, was on Thursday arraigned before the court, on a 12-count charge bordering on money laundering to the tune of N33.8 billion.

-At the resumed hearing, his lawyer, Mr Femi Ate, SAN, urging the court to admit his client to bail to enable him prepare adequately for his trial, assured that the former minister will not jump bail, neither interfere with justice not intimidate witnesses.
+At the resumed hearing, his lawyer, Mr. Femi Ate, SAN, urged the court to admit his client to bail to enable him prepare adequately for his trial, assuring that the former minister will not jump bail, neither interfere with justice nor intimidate witnesses.

 Delivering ruling in the application, the trial court, which observed that bail is at the discretion of the court and that an accused is presumed innocent until proven otherwise, admitted the defendant to bail in the sum of N10 billion with two sureties in like sum.